LSU’s Joe Burrow Caps Season by Winning the Manning Award

-NEW ORLEANS – LSU star Joe Burrow has been selected as the 2019 winner of the Manning Award, presented by the Allstate Sugar Bowl to the top quarterback in the nation.
+NEW ORLEANS, La.
+(KLFY) – (1/29/20) LSU star Joe Burrow has been selected as the 2019 winner of the Manning Award, presented by the Allstate Sugar Bowl to the top quarterback in the nation.

 The Manning honor caps one of the most impressive seasons by a quarterback in college football history.
 The Manning Award, now in its 16th year, was created by the Allstate Sugar Bowl to honor the college football accomplishments of Archie, Peyton and Eli Manning.
 It is the only quarterback award that takes into consideration the candidates’ bowl performances in its balloting.
 The award is voted on by a panel of local and national media, as well as each of the Mannings.